 A registered Dental Hygienist is a health professional licensed in dental hygiene to provide preventive, educational, and therapeutic services that support total health through the promotion of optimal oral heath.
 At the successful completion of the Dental Hygiene Program, graduates are prepared to apply their knowledge of scientific concepts to assess patient needs, recognize problems, establish oral health goals, provide the appropriate dental health-care services, and evaluate results.

-Through a rigorous and challenging program, students can graduate from the Dental Hygiene Program having earned an associate in science degree and will be well prepared to take the national Board Dental Hygiene Examination and the California Dental Hygiene Board Examination and/or Western Regional Dental Hygiene Examination.
+Through a rigorous and challenging program, students can graduate from the Dental Hygiene Program having earned an associate in science degree and will be well prepared to take the National Board Dental Hygiene Examination and the California Dental Hygiene Board Examination and/or Western Regional Dental Hygiene Examination.

-After prerequisites have been competed, the Dental Hygiene Program involves five semesters including one summer session.
+After prerequisites have been completed the Dental Hygiene Program is competed in five semesters including one summer session.
 Dental Hygiene courses must be taken in sequence.
-SRJC's faculty will provide guidance, information, evaluation, and role modeling that fosters the development of knowledge and skilled dental health professionals.
+SRJC's Dental Programs faculty will provide guidance, information, evaluation, and role modeling that fosters the development of students from novice to competent and skilled dental health care professionals.

 The Dental Hygiene curriculum creates an environment in which students are stimulated to learn.
-Dental hygiene students develop critical thinking, ethical, decision-making and problem-solving skills.
+Dental hygiene students develop critical thinking, ethical; evidence based decision-making and problem-solving skills.
 Graduates of the program will enjoy professional growth and development in the profession through active participation and affiliation within the industry.

 Students graduating from this program are prepared to assume responsibility for their continued professional growth and scientific innovations in the delivery of dental hygiene care.
 After preparation at SRJC, graduates apply their knowledge to assess needs, recognize problems, establish oral health goals, and provide appropriate services, and evaluate outcomes about their patients.